 - 2.3.1 Both the Scottish Government and the UK Government are committed to ensuring that public services are continuously kept under review, and improvements are made where necessary.
 The aim of this is to ensure that public funds are spent as efficiently as possible, in ways that provide the greatest possible benefits to the public. - 2.3.2 A range of guidance has been produced in order to ensure that public bodies follow a consistent and robust process for making decisions involving significant financial commitments.
-Core guidance is contained in The Green Book.
+Core guidance is contained in The Green Book2. - 2.3.3 In keeping with the expectations in The Green Book, the Scottish Government has produced comprehensive supplementary guidance which sets out the approaches that should be followed within NHS Scotland.
+Key documents include the Scottish Capital Investment Manual3 and its accompanying Business Case Guide4 and Option Appraisal Guide5.
+These are technical guidance documents, which focus on the process, methods and techniques that are to be used by NHS boards and Integration Joint Boards.
+They do not contain practical guidance on involving stakeholders in the process, and therefore, this paper has been produced to support stakeholder involvement.